 SUBJ: *Action Requested* AIR Change Management Practitioner Community Information

-Good Morning,

-We hope you all had a fantastic weekend!
+To Whom It May Concern,

 As part of AIR’s Strategic Initiative 11 to institutionalize change management (CM), we are reaching out to re-engage with AIR’s CM Practitioners and strengthen our CM Community of Practice.

 The purpose of this email is to solicit your feedback and ensure you have access to the tools and guidance you need to be successful practitioners.
 Your responses will inform AIR-320 as to how we can better support our community.

-Please take a few minutes to reply to this email with answers to the questions below.
+Please take a few minutes to visit the link below and answer our short confidential questionnaire.
+[Insert SurveyMonkey Link]

+Thank you for taking the time to answer these questions, we sincerely appreciate your feedback and support!

+Sincerely,

 1) Do you have access to the Prosci Portal? (https://store.prosci.com/customer/account/login/)